-In order to operate as a Trust and as a Charity we have a Board of Directors whose role is to determine the vision, mission and strategic direction of the Trust and Bishop Declan is seeking more people to join the Board.
+In order to operate as a Trust and as a Charity we have a Board of Directors whose role is to determine the vision, mission and strategic direction of the Trust.
+We have launched with 5 Directors and currently have vacancies for more people to join us on the Board.
 Becoming a Director presents an amazing opportunity to work with other committed individuals, using your skills, knowledge and experience, in a strategic role where you can make a significant and direct impact, on the lives and future of children in your local community.

-If you think a good Catholic education is important and you'd like to make a difference, please read on to find out more about our mission, our schools, our trust, the role, and how to apply.
-If you would like to have a discussion before deciding to apply, please take a look at our trust website newmancatholictrust.com and contact either one of us below, to arrange a time to talk;
+If you think a good education is important and you'd like to make a difference, please read on to find out more about our mission, our schools, our trust, the role, and how to apply.
+If you would like to have a discussion before deciding to apply, please contact either one of us below, to arrange a time to talk;

-- Bill McEntee, Governance Officer, Clifton Diocese at bill.mcentee@cliftondiocese.com - Chris Izuka, Chair of the Board at chair@newmancatholictrust.com
+- Bill McEntee, Governance Officer, Clifton Diocese at bill.mcentee@cliftondiocese.com - Anne Rolls, Chair of the Board at annerolls@newmancatholictrust.com